 - Preheat the oven to 350˚F. Line 2 half sheet baking pan with a Silpat silicone mat or parchment paper.

-- Make the cookie dough: In a medium bowl, whisk together the flour, baking powder, cinnamon, and salt.
+- Make the cookie dough: In a medium bowl, whisk together 1¾ cup all-purpose flour, 1 tablespoon baking powder, 1 teaspoon ground cinnamon, and ½ teaspoon kosher salt.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment (or a large bowl if using a hand mixer), beat the butter and sugar together until creamy.
-Beat in the honey, then the egg yolk.
+- In the bowl of a stand mixer fitted with the paddle attachment (or a large bowl if using a hand mixer), beat ½ cup unsalted butter and ⅔ cup granulated sugar together until creamy.
+Beat in 2 tablespoons honey, then 1 large egg yolk.
 Scrape the sides of the bowl as needed.

 - Add the flour mixture to the butter mixture and mix until a soft dough forms.
 If the dough is too sticky, add more flour in 1 tablespoon increments (no more than 2 tablespoons).

-- Make the cinnamon sugar topping: In a small bowl, whisk together the sugar and cinnamon.
+- Make the cinnamon sugar topping: In a small bowl, whisk together 3 tablespoons granulated sugar and 1 tablespoon ground cinnamon.
 Set aside.

-- Shape the cookies: Using a small cookie scoop, measure out 1 tablespoon of dough and form into a ball.
-Roll the dough in the cinnamon sugar topping, coating them completely.
+- Shape the cookies: Using a 1-tablespoon small cookie scoop, portion the dough and roll each piece into a ball.
+Roll the dough in the cinnamon sugar topping, coating it completely.
 Place the dough balls onto the prepared baking pans, 2-inches apart.

-- Bake the cookies for 12 to 15 minutes or until the cookies are golden brown.
+- Bake the cookies for 12 to 15 minutes or until the tops look set and the edges and bottoms are lightly golden.
+The centers will still feel soft and will firm as the cookies cool.

 - Remove from the oven and let cool for 2 minutes on the baking pan, then transfer to a wire rack to cool completely.

-- Storage instructions: Baked honey cookies will keep for several days in an airtight container.
+- Storage instructions: Baked honey cookies will keep for 3 to 5 in an airtight container.